-Upon adoption of SFAS 123R, the Company decided to utilize the straight-line method of allocating compensation expense over the vesting term of the stock-based awards and continued to use the Black-Scholes Model which was previously used for the Company's pro forma information required under SFAS 123.
+Upon adoption of SFAS 123R, the Company decided to utilize the straight-line method of allocating compensation expense over the vesting term of the stock-based awards and continued to use the Black-Scholes Option-pricing Model (Black-Scholes Model) which was previously used for the Company's pro forma information required under SFAS 123.
 The Company's determination of fair value of share-based payment awards on the date of grant using an option-pricing model is affected by the Company's stock price as well as assumptions regarding a number of highly complex and subjective variables.
 These variables include, but are not limited to, the Company's expected stock price volatility over the expected term of the awards, which is estimated by taking into account actual and projected employee stock option exercise behaviors.
 The Company also utilizes the "simplified" method to calculate the expected term for options and the estimated volatility based on historical volatility of similar publicly traded companies as discussed under Staff Accounting Bulletin (SAB) No. 107, "Share-Based Payment" (SAB 107).

-The assumptions used to estimate the fair value of stock options granted for the nine months ended September 30, 2006 were as follows:
+The assumptions used to estimate the fair value of stock options granted for the six months ended June 30, 2006 were as follows:

 Expected volatility 70.9% - 75.7%

-Risk-free interest rate 4.72% - 4.90%
+Weighted average risk free interest rate 4.72% - 4.78%

 Expected term (in years) 5.13 - 5.75

 Dividend yield 0.00%